-After three weeks of double-wristing Apple Watches (Series 6 and SE), and five years of wearing Apple Watch daily, I determined that Apple Watch SE is the best bet because it’s more affordable with just minor sacrifices.
+After two months of double-wristing Apple Watches (Series 7 and SE), and six years of wearing Apple Watch daily, I determined that Apple Watch SE is the best bet for most people because it’s more affordable with just a few minor sacrifices.

 - Tap on the display to light it up.